spiralhalo/CanvasTutorial/Chapter-5-2.md

-# 5-2: Coding the vertex and fragment shaders for the composite passes
+# 5-2: Writing the vertex and fragment shaders for the composite passes

 Let's create a new folder called `post` in our `shaders` folder.
 This will contain shader files for frame passes and separate them from the G-buffer pass shaders.